danshapero/icepack-examples/README.md

 * the `.geo` and `.msh` formats used by [gmsh](http://gmsh.info/).

 I drew some of the mesh outlines by hand in QGIS from a combination Landsat 8 imagery and whichever data sets I was using; some of them come from around the internet.
+If I hand-drew the mesh, I include any hand-drawn geometries in GeoJSON format as well as scripts for combining the geometries into the mesh boundary.
 If someone else made the mesh and it's somewhere on the internet, I include scripts for fetching the original mesh and whatever I used to convert that mesh from its original format.